Are instant money transfers really instant?

 Even if your provider offers ways to instantly send money online, not all transactions can be instant.
-If you need money to arrive with your beneficiary instantly, bear in mind every money transfer provider offers several transfer methods with varying speeds.
+If you need money to arrive with your beneficiary instantly, bear in mind every moneytransferprovider offers a number of transfer methods with varying speeds.

 Here are some of the factors that can affect the money transfer speed:

 If you are sending money between two countries with popular transfer routes, your transaction will likely be faster.
-For example, if you want to transfer money from the US to the UK, the transaction will usually be very quick, and many money transfer providers can offer instant transfers for this reason.
+For example, if you want to transfer money from the US to the UK, the transaction will usually be very quick, and many money transfer providers are able to offer instant transfers for this reason.
 However, less common transfers, for example, Guatemala to the UK, will take longer.

-This is why it’s also essential to check the countries your chosen provider is well-equipped to send money between.
-Some providers will specialize in European international transfers, while others may offer faster transfers between the UK and the US.
+This is why it's also important to check the countries your chosen provider is well-equipped to send money between.
+Some providers will specialise in European international transfers, while others may offer faster transfers between the UK and the US.
 Identifying your specific money transfer needs will give you a much better idea of the right provider for you when you want to transfer money online.

-Similar to the delivery method, how you pay for your transfer can also affect the time it takes to arrive.
+Similarly to the delivery method, the way you pay for your transfer can also affect the time it takes to arrive.
 If you are funding your payment with a bank transfer, for example, this will usually take longer because your bank will need to verify the transaction, whereas wire transfers are quicker but cost more.
 You can learn more about wire transfer times in our guide: how long does a wire transfer take?

-Debit cards tend to present a faster way to get your money to the provider, but, again, if you’re looking for speed above all else, then cash is king.
-If you can visit a physical location and pay for your transfer in cash, then the money transfer agent can verify the transaction immediately and send your fund immediately.
+Debit cards tend to present a faster way to get your money to the provider, but, again, if you're looking for speed above all else, then cash is king.
+If you are able to visit a physical location and pay for your transfer in cash, then the money transfer agent is able to verify the transaction immediately and send your funds right away.

 You may also find money transfer providers who will enable you to send money instantly to mobile or e-wallets, but these are less common than the money transfer providers that allow you to send cash overseas.

 Other commonly used methods include bank account transfers and debit card transfers.
-These options offer convenience: your money is delivered directly into your recipient’s account without needing to go to a physical collection point.
+These options offer convenience: your money is delivered directly into your recipient's account with no need to go to a physical collection point.
 However, the price of this convenience often results in slower transfer speeds and additional costs.
-A bank transfer can take up to 5 working days, and debit card transfers usually take 1 – 2 days.
+A bank transfer can take up to 5 working days, and debit card transfers usually take 1 - 2 days.

-If you want to send money instantly, your best bet is to look for a leading money transfer provider that can deliver cash to various locations.
+If you want to send money instantly, your best bet is to look for a leading money transfer provider that can deliver cash to a variety of locations.

-The actual speed of your transfer depends a great deal on the transfer company you choose to go for.
-Providers operate differently in terms of receiving, exchanging and sending money.
+The actual speed of your transfer depends greatly on the transfer company you choose.
+Providers operate differently in terms of receiving, exchanging, and sending money.
 The speed of transfer will depend on the efficiency of these processes.

 If speed is crucial for your particular transfer, then our money transfer comparison tool can help you determine which providers offer instant transfers at the lowest costs and offer you the money transfer service that suits your needs.

-If you’re new to online money transfers, we’ve compiled a list of the top 10 money transfer companies to get you started.
+If you're new to online money transfers, we've put together a list of top 10 money transfer companies to get you started.